jbakse/compform_site/content/random/index.md

 ### Challenge: Master Study

-Kazimir Malevich, Mark Rothko, Piet Modrian, and Anni Albers all worked with basic shapes, color, and natural media.
+Kazimir Malevich, Mark Rothko, Piet Mondrian, and Anni Albers all worked with basic shapes, color, and natural media.
 Create a sketch that generates new works in the style of one of these artists.
 Pay particular attention to the subtleties and textures of your chosen artist's work.
 How closely can you recreate these subtleties?

 ### Pair Challenge: Deck